Office of the Vice President for

 - Circumstances may require that a UHV policy be issued immediately (before the review process can be completed) or for a finite amount of time, after which the revised documentation is no longer necessary.
 Such a document will be issued as an interim policy.
 Interim documents will be assigned an expiration or replacement date.
 If the interim document is not replaced with an official document with the expiration or replacement date, the interim document will expire and will not be subject to the official rescission processes.

-The President delegates primary responsibility and authority for policy content as follows:
+The President delegates primary responsibility and authority for policy content.
+Delegation guidelines follow:

 Policy: A statement of principles and values to guide the performance of activities toward institutional goals.
 A policy has broad application and helps to ensure compliance with applicable laws and regulations, promotes operational efficiencies, and reduces institutional risks.